How Much Do Belly Button Piercings Hurt? (Pain Guide)

 While the initial needle pain will be over in mere seconds, your discomfort will last a little longer than that.
 It will feel sore for a while afterward.

 That soreness may vary from a couple of days to a week, depending upon what your pain tolerance is and how strictly you stick to your aftercare instructions.

 If you don’t take good care of your piercing and an infection sets in, be prepared for additional pain that lasts longer.
 As well as this, rejected belly button piercings are also a possibility, and these can cause lingering pain, too.

-There are so many things can factor into how much your belly button piercing hurts.
+There are so many things that can factor into how much your belly button piercing hurts.
 Let’s look at some of the most common influencing factors.

 When people are overtired, they get wimpier.
 Everything seems harder and worse than it actually is.
 A good night’s sleep can make you feel a lot better about any pain you’re experiencing.
 Plus, getting enough sleep will promote faster healing so your pain won’t last as long.

 How Healthy You Are

 Your physical condition can influence your pain level and how fast you heal.
-If you have medical conditions like diabetes, it can slow down your healing rate.
+If you have a medical condition like diabetes, it can delay healing.
+So can smoking.
 That can lead to longer-lasting pain.

 If You’ve Been Using Drugs or Alcohol